heartace/docs/fir/fir-iOS.md

 ## Send UDID

-Tap `Send UDID` button and send it to the developer team.
+Simply copyTap `Send UDID` button and send it to the developer team.

 ## Download and install the app